European Union funding

-The objective of the GreenHyScale project is to pave the way for large scale deployment of electrolysis both onshore and offshore, in line with the EU hydrogen strategy and offshore renewable energy strategy.
+The aim of the GreenHyScale project is to pave the way for large-scale production of green hydrogen by developing a 100 MW (Megawatt) electrolysis plant that will be tested in GreenLab, Denmark, and can be replicated worldwide, both onshore and offshore, in line with the EU’s hydrogen strategy and offshore renewable energy strategy.

 The results of GreenHyScale will have an immense impact on achieving the necessary scale for technological advancement and will contribute to lowering the levelled cost of hydrogen towards cost parity with fossil fuels helping accelerate Europe’s path to carbon neutrality by 2050.